 1. They can be a leading resource for information security.

-A vCISO can guide investments safely, ensuring activities do not open your company up to more risk.
+A vCISO can guide investments safely, ensuring activities do not open your organization up to more risk.
 That might involve supporting the expansion of your online presence, the roll-out of a new ERP system, decisions about technology initiatives and more.

 As a seasoned professional in the field of information security, vCISO’s also have a deep understanding of the latest threats, regulations, and technologies.
 They can provide invaluable guidance and support to help your organization stay secure.